-For those that just can’t get enough Sriracha sauce (and there are many of us), incorporating it into a tasty BBQ sauce opens up a bunch of spicy eating fun.
+For those that just can’t get enough spicy Sriracha sauce, incorporating it into something tasty for barbecue opens up a bunch of spicy eating fun.
 There’s a little sweet and a touch of tang in this Sriracha BBQ sauce.
 Brown sugar and honey pair with ketchup and lime juice in delicious ways.
-And it’s all tied together with the garlicky spiciness that the rooster sauce is known for (plus plenty of additional garlic).
+And it’s all tied together with the garlicky spiciness that the rooster sauce is known for (plus plenty of additional garlic.)

 Use this fiery sauce as a marinade for barbecue ribs and pork.
 Or simply put it on the side and use it as a dipper for chicken fingers and non-spiced beef satay.
 It’s also really good as a BBQ sauce base for spicy pulled pork or as a unique condiment for a burger.

 Just note the garlic level here.
 As mentioned, there’s quite a bit of garlic in this sauce.
 If your meat is pre-seasoned with garlic, this Sriracha BBQ sauce may be a little on the garlic-heavy side.
 Remove cloves accordingly.